gekkos-project/gekkos-whitepaper/README.md

 > ⚠️ **Disclaimer:** “This repository is for informational purposes only and does not constitute an investment offering.”
 ## Optional: Express Interest in GEKK Token Updates

-_Note:_ We are exploring the possibility of a future launch of the GEKK utility token **($GEKK)** to support ecosystem access, innovation incentives, and collaborative governance.
+_Note:_ We are currently exploring, with no commitment or guarantee, the future possibility of a GEKK utility token ($GEKK) to support ecosystem access, innovation incentives, and collaborative governance.
+No token is currently offered or available for sale.
+Any future token plans will comply with applicable regulatory and legal frameworks and will be announced transparently through official channels.

 If you are interested in receiving **early updates** or being informed of any potential whitelist opportunities related to GEKK, you can: